hsmoon0/hsmoon0.github.io/_pages/research.md

 To understand the neural basis of these behavioral changes, I pair behavioral testing with ex vivo high resolution diffusion MRI (45 μm isotropic), microstructural mapping, and connectome reconstruction.
-This approach reveals genotype and age-related alterations in olfactory–limbic areas, including the piriform cortex, amygdalo piriform transition area, entorhinal cortex, hippocampus, and subicular complex which are regions that support odor memory and are among the earliest affected by AD pathology.
+This approach reveals genotype and age-related alterations in olfactory-limbic areas, including the piriform cortex, amygdalo piriform transition area, entorhinal cortex, hippocampus, and subicular complex which are regions that support odor memory and are among the earliest affected by AD pathology.
 Blood and brain RNA-seq further identify eigengene modules whose expression patterns mirror